Preparing you for the future

 We’re driven by a deep passion and commitment to define and deliver all that veterinary medicine can and should be.
 That passion and commitment are reflected in our curriculum and the areas that you can choose to study.
 You’ll cover all aspects of veterinary medicine during your four years at the CVM – and leave fully prepared to take your next step.

-UGA Veterinary Teaching Hospital virtual tour
+UGA Veterinary Teaching Hospital Virtual Tour

-CVM Curriculum
+DVM Curriculum

 Year 1